Suillus ochraceoroseus

-Suillus ochraceoroseus is a species of mushroom in the genus Suillus.
-It appears with larch in early summer, is edible, and similar in appearance to S. lakei.
+Suillus ochraceoroseus, commonly known as the rosey larch bolete, is a species of fungus in the genus Suillus.
+It is similar in appearance to S. lakei.

+The mushroom appears with larch in early summer and is edible.

 Taxonomy

 The species was first described by Wally Snell as Boletinus ochraceoroseus in 1941, based on specimens he had collected near Smith Creek in Idaho.
 René Pomerleau and Alexander H. Smith transferred it to Fuscoboletinus in 1962.
 In 1973, Rolf Singer transferred the species to Suillus.